 During infusion, the saline container typically is placed no more than 100 cm above the tabletop.
 Warming the saline solution to room or body temperature and infusing at a slow rate may improve the patient's comfort.
 Alternatively, in adults, the radiopharmaceutical may be added to 500 mL of sterile normal saline for infusion.
-Some centers also use this approach for younger patients.
 Patients with a neuropathic bladder might require more than 500 mL.

-A cyclic (more than one filling and voiding) examination may increase sensitivity in both children and adults [11] and can be considered in patients with a high pretest probability of having reflux.
+A cyclic (more than one filling and voiding) examination may increase sensitivity for both children and adults [10] and can be considered in patients with a high pretest probability of having reflux.
 Repeat filling and voiding cycles are obtained with the catheter remaining in place for all cycles.